vd Brink Home Automations

 Connect the ESP via USB to the computer.

-One possible way is to run Python in command line:
+One easy way is to run it from the command line:

 esphome “co2_scd40.yaml” run